recc-tech/tech/checklists/mcr-video-setup.md

 - [ ] Copy the kids video to the laptop's Desktop
     - You can use the USB from the MCR sound station.
 Put the USB back at the sound station when you're done.
 - [ ] Once the kids broadcast starts, bring the equipment to the Annex
-    - As of 2022/08/21, the Kids Connection gathering takes place upstairs, in the first room on the left
+    - As of 2023/02/26, the Kids Connection gathering takes place upstairs, in the second room on the left
-- [ ] Set up the laptop, and TV
+- [ ] Set up the laptop and TV
     - On the old Dell Latitude, you should be able to log in to the account `David Reader` without a password.
     - On the old Dell Inspiron, use the account `Tech`.
 The password should be written on a sticky note on the laptop.
 If for some reason you need the security questions, the answers are all "Montreal".